adamswbrown/Tools/super-login/README.md

 # Azure Managed Applications Viewer

 This project is a tool for viewing and managing Azure Managed Applications across different tenants and quickly opening their Dr Migrate Instances.

-It includes features for adding new tenants, logging in to a tenant, and retrieving managed application data.
+It includes features for:

+- logging in to a tenant
+- retrieving managed application data
+- logging into Custoemrs Dr M Mananged Application RG

 This README file contains installation instructions and usage guidelines for the tool.

 ## Prerequisites